Home Our Hope

 So the question is: are there days on a Jew's calendar that would be important to a Jew but wouldn't be important to Paul.
 There are many such days, Fast of Tammuz, Tisha B'Av, Tu B'Av, Chanukah, and others.
 These would have to be the days mentioned here.

-6. canceled by Destruction of the Temple - no Biblical support
+6. Canceled by Destruction of the Temple - no Biblical support

 This theory is not based on any verse.
 Instead it relies on the listener not knowing his Bible.